ahmedeid6842/Hello-Microverse/README.md

 Install this project with: npm

-Example command:

 ```sh
  npm install
 ```

 ### Usage

-To run the project, execute the following command: this is html and css based project
+To run the project, execute the following command: open index.html as normal file or using Live Server

-### Run tests

-To run tests, run the following command: there are no test script

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- AUTHORS -->

 ## 👥 Authors <a name="authors"></a>

-> Mention all of the collaborators of this project.

 👤 **Author1**